 Fortunately, speaker prices have dropped like a rock over the last decade.
 Just $100 will buy you a sound-system easily capable of handling a living room or home office.
-Here are five great picks among affordable speakers.
+Here are five awesome picks among affordable speakers.

 Sound quality is excellent, as well.
-Both professional reviews and customers have raved about the GigaWorks T20; as a result, it’s one of the top 20 best-rated PC sound systems on Amazon.
+Both professional reviews and customers rave about the GigaWorks T20; as a result, it’s one of the top 20 best-rated PC sound systems on Amazon.
 The only downfall is an absent subwoofer, and the system isn’t wired to have one added later.
 That means buyers who want deep, thumping bass should look elsewhere.

 Oh, did someone say deep, thumping bass?
 Well, here you go—the Cyber Acoustics CA-3602A.
 Currently an Amazon.com PC speaker best-seller and top-rated product, this budget system seems to strike a perfect balance between quality and price.
 It offers two speakers and a 5-inch subwoofer for less than $40.

 Negatives aside, this is the obvious pick for those who want volume on a budget.

-Edifer’s thin and affordable e10 Exclaim provides an alternative to thin-speaker systems from brands like Bose and Harmon Kardon.
-Both professional and customer reviews seem to agree that, despite the e10’s thin profile, sound quality is incredibly robust.
+Edifier’s thin and affordable e10 Exclaim provides an alternative to thin-speaker systems from brands like Bose and Harmon Kardon.
+Both professional and customer reviews seem to agree that, despite the e10’s thin profile, its sound quality is incredibly robust.
 Even bass is present thanks to the 3-inch woofers cleverly hidden in the bottom of each speaker.

 Logitech is the king of low-end speakers in sales if not in quality.
 They offer numerous products below $100, but I decided to pick just one; the excellent Z523.